Theo Walcott joined Everton from Arsenal in January 2018 and made an instant impact for his new club.

 Walcott steadily established himself in Arsenal’s squad and scored his first goal for the club in the 2007 League Cup final against Chelsea.

 He helped Arsene Wenger’s team finish third in the following 2007/08 season, when he hit his first Premier League goals in a 2-2 draw with Birmingham City.

 Walcott scored the opening goal in Arsenal’s resounding 2015 4-0 FA Cup final victory over Aston Villa at Wembley.
 He also scored five goals in the 2017 competition when the Gunners retained the trophy by beating Chelsea in the final.

-The forward is nearing his half century of England caps and has scored eight goals for his country.
+The forward has 47 England caps and eight goals for his country.
 Walcott made history when he became the youngest player to score a hat-trick for the Three Lions, netting a treble in a World Cup qualifying win over Croatia in Zagreb in September 2008.

 Walcott represented his country at the 2012 European Championship finals, three years after being an integral part of the England team that progressed to the final of the Under-21 European competition in Sweden.

 Walcott left Arsenal having made 396 appearances and scored 108 goals for the club.
 He is the Gunners’ second-highest scorer in European competition with 21 and the sixth-fastest player to reach 100 goals for the club.